taipliadis/optimal-mp-belief-distortions/README.md

 - The replication will save all plots at folder PLOTS.

 **DATA:**
-- baseline_data.RData: contains all macroeconomic data and monetary policy instrument data from Swanson (2023) we use this data to run our baseline results.
+- baseline_data.RData: contains all macroeconomic data and monetary policy instrument data from Swanson (2023); we use this data to run our baseline results.
-- aruoba_data.RData: contains the monetary policy instrument data from Aruoba and Drechsel (2024) we use this data on a robustness test.
+- aruoba_data.RData: contains the monetary policy instrument data from Aruoba and Drechsel (2024); we use this data on a robustness test.

 **ENVIRONMENT:**

 - y_data: 	A data.table with all macroeconomic variables entering the VAR model.
 - z_data: 	A data.table with all monetary policy instruments.
-- shock_series: Same as z_data but we drop monetary policy series after February 2020 (We follow Swanson (2023) to establish a reference of the impact of monetary policy shocks on macro variables).
+- shock_series: Same as z_data but we drop monetary policy series after February 2020 (We follow Swanson (2023) to establish a reference on the impact of monetary policy shocks to macro variables).
 - data_set: 	A merged data.table of y_data and z_data.

 - ts_var:	Data in time-series format (including lagged variables).